strongbox/strongbox-docs/docs/developer-guide/git/rebase-vs-merge.md

 ## License

 This page has borrowed some of the images and parts of the [Atlassian Merging Vs Rebasing] article which are licensed under [CC BY 2.5 AU].
-Head to the [Atlassian Merging Vs Rebasing] article to get a deeper `merging` vs `rebasing` comparision and knowledge.
+Head to the [Atlassian Merging Vs Rebasing] article for a more thorough comparison of `merging` vs `rebasing`.

 [Atlassian Merging Vs Rebasing]: https://www.atlassian.com/git/tutorials/merging-vs-rebasing
 [CC BY 2.5 AU]: https://creativecommons.org/licenses/by/2.5/au/